 XDR security services are especially crucial for organizations that manage multiple users and devices, and those where some or all employees work remotely.
 There is no set list of sectors where XDR proves to be most effective.
 It’s a must in any industry where sensitive information is stored or exchanged, from the financial world to the healthcare industry.
 The right XDR solution can prevent hackers from stealing shopper information on an ecommerce site or stop criminals from encrypting files at a bank.

 As time goes on and cyberthreats become more advanced, an increasing number of business owners are moving toward extended detection and response solutions.
 Will you be next?

-Sophos Managed Threat Response, which includes Sophos XDR, offers the most advanced threat hunting and incident response tools.
-Learn more about Sophos MTR or get a free, no-obligation price quote today.
+Sophos Managed Detection and Response, which includes Sophos XDR, offers the most advanced threat hunting and incident response tools.
+Learn more about Sophos MDR or get a free, no-obligation price quote today.